wilmoore/php-version/README.md

 Type `php-version --help` for more configuration options such as how to add extra PHP installation paths or `php-config --version` to find out which `php` version is active.

+> If you have PHP versions in multiple directories, you can list them in the environment variable `PHP_VERSIONS` separated by spaces as depicted below:

+    export PHP_VERSIONS="~/local/php ~/php/versions"'

+NOTE: do this before you source `php-version.sh`:

 ## Deactivate / Uninstall